Road Work on Adams St.

 We are an Open and Affirming Congregation.
 We hope your visit to our website will be a pleasant one and that you find what you are seeking here with us.

-We trust that you will find us to be warm and inviting and a community open to people of different cultures, ethnicities, sexual orientations, and religious beliefs.
+We trust that you will find us to be warm and inviting and a community open to people of different cultures, ethnicities, sexual orientations, gender identity and religious beliefs.
 If you are looking for a place to worship, join us for our Sunday morning service which begins at ten o’clock.

 Worship Place & Time